rollersteaam/vexp/README.md

 There are 4 "Anatomical Understanding" perks which increase in the amount of effect that they have.
 Every perk increases damage per bullet by about 12.5%, although I could be wrong.
 For obvious reasons, being able to deal 50% more damage per bullet than other players when you are max level is incredibly unbalanced.
 But anyway.

 ### Accuracy
 There are 4 "Stability Training" perks which reduce the spread of your bullets per shot.
-At max level, spread is reduced by 95%.
+At max level, spread is removed.

 ### Recoil
 There are 4 "Ergonomical Handling" perks which reduce recoil.
-At max level, I think recoil is reduced by 95%.
+At max level, recoil is removed.

 ### Damage Resistance
 There are 4 "Medical Attainment" perks which reduce the amount of damage you receive against all sources of damage.
 At max level, this is reduced by 30%, which is surprisingly balanced for 14 year old me...